OpenHFT/Chronicle-Map/README.md

  - Perform multi-key operations on a single `ChronicleMap` correctly in concurrent environment, by acquiring locks on all keys before updating the entries
  - Define own replication/reconciliation logic for distributed Chronicle Maps
- - Dump statistics of a Chronicle Map data structure -- each segment's load, size in bytes of each entry, etc.
+ - Dump statistics of the Chronicle Map instance -- each segment's load, size in bytes of each entry, etc.

 #### Example - Simple logging